Blood Color in Humans and Animals: Meaning and Function

 Human blood is a beautiful red color, but the blood of some animals—and of humans under certain conditions—is a different color.
-The function of all blood is to transport vital substances around a body.
-Animal blood may perform some of its transport jobs in a different way from human blood, however.
+The function of all blood is to transport vital substances around the body.
+Animals may transport some substances in a different way from humans, however.

 In humans, oxygenated blood is bright red and deoxygenated blood is dark red or maroon.
-The color is produced by the hemoglobin molecules in our red blood cells.
+The color is due to the presence of hemoglobin molecules in the red blood cells.
 Hemoglobin is a respiratory pigment.
 It transports oxygen to the tissue cells, which need the chemical to produce energy.
 Blood that is not red may indicate a health problem.
-For example, human blood may become brown or green due to the buildup of an abnormal form of hemoglobin.
+Human blood may become brown or green due to the buildup of an abnormal form of hemoglobin.

-Animals may have red, blue, green, yellow, orange, violet or colorless blood.
-Some have hemoglobin like us, some have different respiratory pigments and some have no respiratory pigments at all.
+Animals may have red, blue, green, yellow, orange, violet, or colorless blood.
+Some have hemoglobin like us, some have different respiratory pigments, and some have no respiratory pigments at all.
 All animals have developed a method to transport oxygen, however.

 The most common blood color in humans and animals is red.
-This color is mainly due to the presence of hemoglobin, a red molecule which is present in humans, most other vertebrates and some invertebrates too.
+Hemoglobin is present in humans, most other vertebrates, and some invertebrates as well.

-A hemoglobin molecule is a complex structure made of four globular protein subunits that are joined together, as shown in the illustration above.
+A hemoglobin molecule is a complex structure made of four globular polypeptide chains that are joined together, as shown in the illustration above.
 Two of the chains are alpha ones and the other chains are beta ones.
 The alpha and beta chains have a different sequence of amino acids.
 A heme group is embedded in each chain, or subunit, of the molecule.
 The heme groups are the pigmented portions of the hemoglobin molecule and contain iron.
 The iron joins reversibly with oxygen.

 In the lungs, oxygen that we inhale binds to the iron in the hemoglobin molecules.
 This causes the hemoglobin to become bright red in color.
-The oxygenated hemoglobin (or oxyhemoglobin) is transported from the lungs through the arteries, into the narrower arterioles and then into the tiny capillaries.
-The capillaries release the oxygen to the cells, which use it to produce energy.
+The oxygenated hemoglobin, or oxyhemoglobin, is transported from the lungs through the arteries, into the narrower arterioles, and then into the tiny capillaries.
+The capillaries release the oxygen to the tissue cells, which use it to produce energy.

-When hemoglobin gives up its oxygen to the cells it changes from bright red to a dark red or maroon color.
-This dark red, deoxygenated hemoglobin is transported back to the lungs through the venules and the veins to pick up a fresh supply of oxygen.
+When hemoglobin gives up its oxygen to the cells, it changes from bright red to a dark red or maroon color.
+The deoxygenated hemoglobin is transported back to the lungs through the venules and the veins to pick up a fresh supply of oxygen.

 Color of Blood in Veins

 All blood in the body is red, although the shade of red varies.
 Blood in veins isn't blue, even though in illustrations of the circulatory system the veins are traditionally colored blue.
-When we look at the veins close to the surface of our body, such as veins in our hands, they do appear to be blue in color.
-The blue appearance results from the behavior of light as it enters and leaves the body, however, and not from the color of the blood in the veins.
+When we look at the veins close to the surface of our body, such as those in our hands, they do appear to be blue in color.
+The blue appearance is caused the behavior of light as it enters and leaves the body through the skin and not by the the blood itself.

 Methemoglobinemia After Benzocaine Treatment for Sore Gums

 Methemoglobinemia is a disorder in which too much methemoglobin is made.
 Methemoglobin has a chocolate-brown color.
 It's present in everyone's blood but is normally at a very low level.
-In a methemoglobin molecule the iron has been changed from a form that has a +2 charge to a form that has a +3 charge.
+In a methemoglobin molecule, the iron has been changed from a form that has a +2 charge to a form that has a +3 charge.
 When the iron is in this form, hemoglobin can't transport oxygen and the cells can't make enough energy.
 The high concentration of methemoglobin causes the blood to appear red brown or even chocolate brown.

-Symptoms of acquired methemoglobinemia may include fatigue, lack of energy, headache, shortness of breath and a bluish color to the skin (cyanosis).
-Most forms of methemoglobinemia can be treated successfully, often by methylene blue administration, although unfortunately there is one type of inherited methemoglobinemia that is difficult to treat.
+Symptoms of acquired methemoglobinemia may include fatigue, lack of energy, headache, shortness of breath, and a bluish color to the skin (cyanosis).
+Most forms of the disease can be treated successfully, often by methylene blue administration by a medical professional.

 In humans, a rare condition called sulfhemoglobinemia causes the blood to appear green.
-In this condition sulfur has joined to the hemoglobin molecules, forming a green chemical called sulfhemoglobin.
-The altered hemoglobin molecule can't transport oxygen.
+In this condition sulfur, has joined to the hemoglobin molecules, forming a green chemical called sulfhemoglobin.
+The altered molecule can't transport oxygen.

 Sulfhemoglobinemia is usually caused by exposure to high doses of certain medications and chemicals.
 For example, a long-term overdose of sumatriptan, a migraine medication, reportedly caused one case of green blood discovered by doctors.
 Sumatriptan is sometimes known as Imitrex.
 It belongs to a group of chemicals known as sulfonamides.

 Unlike methemoglobinemia, sulfhemoglobinemia can't be treated with a medication that returns the hemoglobin to normal.
-The abnormal hemoglobin will gradually be eliminated as old red blood cells are broken down and new ones with new hemoglobin are made, provided the cause of the damaged hemoglobin is removed.
+The abnormal pigment is gradually eliminated as old red blood cells are broken down and new ones with new hemoglobin are made, provided the cause of the damaged pigment is removed.
 (Red blood cells exist for only about 120 days.)
-If a person has severe sulfhemoglobinemia he or she may need a blood transfusion.
+If a person has severe sulfhemoglobinemia, he or she may need a blood transfusion.

-Vertebrates have red blood, but there is one exception.
-There is one genus of skink (Prasinohaema) that has green blood and is given the name green-blooded skink.
-Like other vertebrates, green-blooded skinks do have hemoglobin in their blood.
-However, the blood also contains a very high concentration of biliverdin.
 Biliverdin is a green pigment produced from the breakdown of hemoglobin.
-It's normally found in bile, a green secretion produced by the liver.
+Its main location in most vertebrates is in bile, a secretion produced by the liver.
 Bile emulsifies fats in the small intestine and makes them easier to digest.
-In the green-blooded skink, the biliverdin in the blood reaches levels that would be toxic in other lizards.
+In the green-blooded skink, the biliverdin in the blood reaches levels that would be toxic in other lizards or in humans.

 Some members of the phylum Annelida (segmented worms and leeches) contain a green respiratory pigment called chlorocruorin.
 Blood containing chlorocruorin may be green but isn't necessarily so.
 Some annelids with the pigment also contain hemoglobin, which masks the green color.

 Members of the phylum Arthropoda and the phylum Mollusca have an open circulatory system.
 In this system, blood travels through vessels during only part of its journey around the body.
-The rest of the time the blood moves through a body cavity called a hemocoel.
+The rest of the time it moves through a body cavity called a hemocoel.
 The fluid in the circulatory system is technically known as hemolymph.
 Outside of science, however, it's often called blood.

 The Open Circulatory System in Insects